 Finding quality and affordable child care before the COVID-19 pandemic was not easy.
-Now, it’s a crisis.
-As attempts unfold to kick-start the economy, many working parents are finding fewer available slots or even closed doors at their providers, and more cost due to new health safety guidelines and procedures.
-Some states like Florida are using federal funds to shore up child care but the sufficiency and duration are unknown.
-Major policy work is needed to turn this crisis into an opportunity to set better and higher standards, address inequities and support working parents who form the backbone of the state and nation’s economy.
+Now, it’s an ongoing crisis.
+Many working parents are left without options for childcare.
+Some states, like Florida, are using federal funds to support child care, but the duration and effectiveness of these programs aren’t yet known.
+Major policy work is needed to turn this crisis into an opportunity to set higher standards, address inequities, and support the working families who form the backbone of our state and country’s economy.

-Additional CCDBG Funding to Improve Access and Strengthen System
+Additional CCDBG Funding Isn’t Enough to Maintain Access

 Child Care Providers Must Be Accredited

-Quality of child care begins with ensuring that well-trained and appropriately paid professionals care for and educate young children using an enriching curriculum in an equally stimulating environment.
+Quality of child care begins with ensuring that well-trained and appropriately paid professionals care for and educate young children using an enriching curriculum.
+Lack of appropriate child care funding leads to low salaries for child care workers that cannot support working families and workloads high enough to quickly cause burn-out, which drives experienced and accredited professionals away from working in child care.
 In Florida, only 26% of center-based child care programs and 8% of family child care homes are nationally accredited.
 According to the National Association for the Education of Young Children, accreditation ensures quality-based standards are in place to provide the best learning experiences for young children and their educators.

 Systemic Bias Impacts Ability to Access and Participate in Quality Child Care Programs

-- Continue current licensing standards and health and safety regulations: Ensure children are kept healthy and safe when out of parents’ care.
+- Continue current licensing standards, as well as health and safety regulations.
+Ensure children are healthy and safe when out of parents’ care.

 American Children’s Campaign Priority Bill Highlights

 - The State of Preschool 2018—National Institute for Early Education Research

 Florida’s pre-K program is among the best in the country for access, yet is in the lowest for quality components and funding.